 Abstract: Partisanship increasingly factors into the behavior of Americans in both political and non-political situations, yet the bounds of partisan prejudice are largely unknown.
 In this paper we systematically evaluate the limits of partisan prejudice using a series of five studies situated within a typology of prejudice.
 We find that partisan prejudice predicts promotion of hostile rhetoric, avoidance of members of the opposition, and a desire for preferential treatment for one's own party.
 However, even the most affectively polarized---those with the strongest disdain for the opposition---are no more likely to discriminate against the opposition than those with minimal levels of affective polarization.

 Selective Exposure in the Age of Social Media: Endorsements Trump Partisan

 With Solomon Messing+ Abstract and paper

 Abstract: Much of the literature on polarization and selective exposure presumes that the internet exacerbates the fragmentation of the media and the citizenry.
 Yet, this ignores how the widespread use of social media changes news consumption.
 Social media provide readers a choice of stories from different sources that come recommended from politically heterogeneous individuals, in a context that emphasizes social value over partisan affiliation.
 Building on existing models of news selectivity to emphasize information utility, we hypothesize that social media’s distinctive feature, social endorsements, trigger several decision heuristics that suggest utility.
 In two experiments, we demonstrate that stronger social endorsements increase the probability that people select information, and that their presence reduces partisan selective exposure to levels indistinguishable from chance.

-The Role of Knowledge, Polarization and Persuasion in Deliberative Opinion Change
+The Role of Persuasion in Deliberative Opinion Change